fedengarcia/fedengarcia/README.md

 ## About me

-🏀 Professional basketball player — competing and training at the highest level
+🏀 Professional basketball player
-💻 Fullstack dev with full ownership of the stack
+💻 Fullstack dev
-🤖 Daily AI user — Claude Code is part of the toolkit
+🤖 Daily AI user
 👾 Video games to decompress
 ✈️ Travel as a reset button